MariekieCoetzee/BlazorStory/README.md

 - Providing a smooth development playground

 ## Introduction
-The primary project, `Blazor.Stories`, is a fork of the original [BlazingStory](https://github.com/jsakamoto/BlazingStory/) repository created by [jsakamoto](https://github.com/jsakamoto/BlazingStory/).
-This project is a tailored version of [StoryBook](https://storybook.js.org/) specifically designed for Blazor applications.
+The primary project, `Blazor.Bootstrap`, is a templated created off  [BlazingStory](https://github. com/jsakamoto/BlazingStory/)  created by [jsakamoto](https://github.com/jsakamoto/BlazingStory/).
+It is a tailored version of [StoryBook](https://storybook.js.org/) specifically designed for Blazor applications.
 It empowers developers to create and isolate UI pages and components, fostering efficient development practices.

 Additionally, the repository features comprehensive end-to-end tests written using [Playwright](https://playwright.dev/), a powerful browser